Skip To Main Content

 JJIBC - RELATIONS WITH BOOSTER GROUPS

-RSU 21 recognizes the role of booster groups in assisting the schools in enriching athletic and other extracurricular activities and enabling more students to participate in such activities
+RSU 21 recognizes the role of booster groups in assisting the schools in enriching athletic and other extracurricular and co-curricular activities and enabling more students to participate in such activities

-For the purpose of this policy, a booster group is a parent and/or community group that is organized for the purpose of providing resources to support a school, a particular sport or activity in the school or school system, or to support the sports program at large or a district program at large, and to support the school in recognizing student accomplishment in athletics and activities.
+For the purpose of this policy, a “booster group” is a parent/guardian and/or community group that is organized for the purpose of providing resources to support a school, a particular sport or extracurricular/co-curricular activity in the school or school system, or to support the sports program at large or a district program at large, and to support the school in recognizing student accomplishment in athletics and activities.

 In order to be approved as a booster group, a group must meet the following criteria:

-B. The group must provide details of the structure of the organization including its purpose and goals, the intended use of funds generated, the names and contact information of its officers and its bylaws;
+2. The group must provide details of the structure of the organization, including its purpose and goals, the intended use of funds generated, the names and contact information of its officers, and its bylaws;

-C. The booster president or designee must make application to the Superintendent or his/her designee for all uses of school facilities for fund raising projects, in accordance with the Board’s facilities use policy and procedures;
+3. The booster president or designee must make application to the Superintendent or his/her/their designee for all uses of school facilities for fund raising projects, in accordance with the Board’s facilities use policy and procedures;

-E. Monies collected by booster group fund raising activities may be gifted by that group to the appropriate school activity/department through appropriate accounting measures.
+5. Monies collected by booster group fundraising activities may be gifted by that group to the appropriate school activity/department through appropriate accounting measures.

-I. The group must maintain a separate status from the school including but not necessarily limited to banking matters, financial matters, and tax exempt status if applicable.
-The organization will provide to the Board annually or upon request a complete set of financial records or detailed treasurer’s report;
+9. The group must maintain a separate status from the school, including, but not necessarily limited to, banking matters, financial matters, and tax exempt status if applicable.
+The organization will provide to the Board annually, or upon request, a complete set of its financial records or detailed treasurer’s report;

-K. Booster group gifts should enhance activities for both boys and girls.
-The Superintendent or his/her designee will consider gender equity and budget implications before accepting booster group donations;
+11. Booster group gifts should enhance activities for students equally.
+The Superintendent or his/her/their designee will consider gender equity and budget implications before accepting booster group donations;

-N. Booster groups will not directly pay coaches, activity advisors or officials, purchase equipment or pay for transportation; and
+14. Booster groups will not directly pay coaches, activity advisors or officials, or pay for transportation;

 The Board reserves the right to revoke the approval of any booster group if it is found that the group’s operations and purposes are inconsistent with Board policies.